 Have you been left in financial trouble because your partner has passed away?
 If so, what are your inheritance rights if your partner has died?
 Contact us for a free case assessment and details of no win, no fee funding on 0808 139 1599 or send us an email.

 We receive a lot of enquiries from people who are plunged into financial trouble when their partner dies, either leaving no will at all or naming other beneficiaries in their will.
 Partners can also be left facing financial hardship when there is no will, as the intestacy rules do not protect unmarried people.
 The consequences of this can be far reaching, and in many cases it can leave the surviving partner without a roof over their head.

 So, what are your inheritance rights if your partner has died, leaving you in financial difficulty?

-The case involved an application by Ms. Carole Taylor for provision from the estate of her partner, Mr James Redmond.
-The net value of the Estate was around £900,000.
-The claim was made against Mr Redmond’s two daughters, who were the sole beneficiaries of his estate under his Will.
+The Inheritance Act is able to provide financial relief for bereaved partners who are suffering financial hardship.
+The case of Taylor v Redmond is a useful illustration of the issues that can arise.
+It involved a claim by Carole Taylor for provision from the estate of her partner, James Redmond.
+The value of the estate was around £900,000.
+Mr Redmond’s two daughters were the sole beneficiaries under his will.
+Nothing had been left to Carole Taylor.